 2. Create beautiful mandalas together

-Wherever we would go, we would create mandalas using henna, sand, beads or other items that easily wash or sweep away afterward.
-When my bestie had no energy or patience for this activity, I acted as the creator of our shared mandalas to help highlight the beauty we could create in the world.
+Wherever we would go, we would create mandalas using henna, sand, beads, or other items that easily wash or sweep away afterward.
+When my best friend had no energy or patience for this activity, I acted as the creator of our shared mandalas to help highlight the beauty we could create in the world.

 3. Assemble cancer care packages for each stage of treatment

-To beat the nausea plaguing her during chemo, I put together a basket of all things ginger along with a soft blanket to snuggle during each treatment.
-The care package items helped alleviate the worst side effects and provided some of my bestie’s favorite things in life.
+To beat the nausea plaguing her during chemo, I put together a basket of all things ginger and a soft blanket to snuggle during each treatment.
+The cancer care package items helped alleviate the worst side effects and helped provide some comfort in a difficult time.